TlonUqbar/tic-tac-toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe Game - This project is part of The Odin Project foundation's JavaScript curriculum.

 ## Goal:
-Create a Tic-Tac-Toe game that you can play in the brower.
+Create a Tic-Tac-Toe game that you can play in the browser.

 ### Raw Instructions / Requirements